 A little about me

-When my daughter and I were chosen from over 250,000 applicants for Season 11 of NBC’s The Biggest Loser, it was my chance to step out of simply reading comeback stories—and become one.
+When my daughter and I were chosen from over 250,000 applicants for Season 11 of NBC’s The Biggest Loser, it wasn’t my first comeback—but it became the one that gave every comeback before it a reason.
 I made it to the Final 4, earning the nickname Alison Sweeney gave me at the finale: The Comeback Kid.

 Over the past 15 years, I’ve:

-I did a TEDx Talk and wrote a book about living Smartphone Fit by visual journaling
+Delivered a TEDx Talk and written Smartphone Fit about the power of visual journaling

 Led more than 10,000 one-on-one body composition consultations with people aged 18–96

-Six years later, I’m still serving as VaynerMedia’s Well-Being Ambassador, where monthly check-ins became a ritual of curiosity and excitement in NYC, LA, & Internationally
+Served for six years as VaynerMedia’s Well-Being Ambassador, where monthly check-ins became a ritual of curiosity and excitement across NYC, LA, and internationally

 Launched podcasts and YouTube channels reaching tens of thousands with one message: progress, not perfection

-You can count on me to show up with 110% in everything I share, always guided by a single tenet that… “what you’re for strengthens you.”
+You can count on me to show up with 110% in everything I share—always guided by a single tenet… “What you’re for strengthens you.”

-Me, July 1962 — smiling into life, already holding the spark of a comeback spirit.
-Decades later, I’d learn that losing the weight wasn’t the real win — gaining the world was.
+Me, July 1962 — smiling into life, already carrying the spark of a comeback spirit.
+Decades later, I’d discover the real win wasn’t just losing the weight… it was gaining the world.

 OFFICIAL BIO

-Jay Jacobs is a highly sought-after keynote speaker, thought leader, author, and guide and navigator for personal potential, wellbeing, and entrepreneurship.
+Jay Jacobs is a sought-after keynote speaker, thought leader, author, and guide helping people and organizations unlock their personal potential, well-being, and purpose.

 Jay and his family reside in Southern California.